Intention and Integration Practices

 Regarding my rates

-Please let me know if you would like to either discuss a sliding scale or another form of energy exchange.
+Please let me know if you would like to discuss another form of energy exchange.